20 seriously weird places around the world

 2. The Giant's Causeway, Northern Ireland

-Sixty million years ago a huge volcanic eruption spewed out a mass of molten basalt, which then solidified and contracted as it cooled, creating the cracks that can be seen today.
-There are an estimated 37,000 polygon columns at this World Heritage Site, so geometrically perfect that local legend has it they were created by a giant.
-It's a firm contender for one of the weirdest places on earth.
+Sixty million years ago, a huge volcanic eruption spewed out a mass of molten basalt.
+This then solidified and contracted as it cooled, creating the cracks that can be seen today.
+There are an estimated 37,000 polygon columns at this World Heritage Site, so geometrically perfect that local legend says they were created by a giant.
+It's a strong contender for one of the weirdest places on earth.

 The fascinating Giant Causeway in Northern Ireland © Kanuman/Shutterstock